How To Care For Your Child's Foreskin

 The inside fold of the foreskin is a mucus membrane which keeps the surface of the head of the penis soft, moist and sensitive.

-What care of the foreskin and penis is needed in infants, children and teenagers?
+What care of the foreskin and penis is needed in babies, children and teenagers?

-The foreskin and penis of an infant or child need no special care.
+The foreskin and penis of a baby or child do not need any special care.
 A child's foreskin should never be pulled back (retracted) by force.

 During the first few years of life, the foreskin is stuck to the head of the penis by a membrane (called the synechia).
 This membrane or connective tissue dissolves naturally – a process that should never be hurried.